cairis-platform/cairis/docs/tasks.rst

    :alt: Task Dialog

--  Click on the UX/Tasks button to open the Tasks table, and click on the Add button to open the Task form.
+-  Click on the UX/Tasks menu to open the Tasks table, and click on the Add button to open the Task form.

 -  Enter a task name, and the objective of carrying out the task.